-- Description of subjective and objective findings. - Working diagnosis or symptom description. - Treatment rendered (location and duration). - Treatment response and/or adverse effects. - Plan (e.g., discharge, follow-up plan, return in two to three [2-3] days).
+- Description of subjective and objective findings. - Working diagnosis or symptom description. - Treatment rendered (location and duration). - Treatment response and/or adverse effects. - Plan (e.g., discharge, follow-up plan, return in one [1] week).

 Medical records must either be documented in English, or translated to English prior to providing ASH or any other requesting party (clinician, insurance carrier, state board, etc.) with a copy of the medical records.